inlets/inletsctl/README.md

 [![Documentation](https://godoc.org/github.com/inlets/inletsctl?status.svg)](http://godoc.org/github.com/inlets/inletsctl)
 ![Downloads](https://img.shields.io/github/downloads/inlets/inletsctl/total) <a href="https://actuated.dev/"><img alt="Arm CI sponsored by Actuated" src="https://docs.actuated.dev/images/actuated-badge.png" width="120px"></img></a>

 inletsctl automates the task of creating an exit-server (tunnel server) on public cloud infrastructure.
-The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets Pro for you.
+The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets for you.
 You'll then get a connection string that you can use with the inlets client.

 **Conceptual diagram**